 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hingston has been spelled many different ways, including Hingston, Hinkston, Hinkson, Hingeston, Hingson and others.

-Another 59 words (4 lines of text) are included under the topic Early Hingston Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Hingston Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Hingstons to arrive in North America:

 Hingston Settlers in United States in the 19th Century

 - Mary Hingston, who landed in New York, NY in 1837

 Some of the first settlers of this family name were:

 Hingston Settlers in Canada in the 18th Century

 - Mr. William Hingston U.E. who settled in Saint John, New Brunswick c.
 1784

 Emigration to Australia